UN Women has commissioned a global review of HIV Treatment Access for Women.

 December 2017: To access the Review Report, click here.

-December 2017: To access a journal article about the Review Phase 2 findings, click here.
+December 2017: To access the Journal of Health & Human rights article about the Review Phase 2 findings, click here.

 July 2015: The preliminary findings of this report and a poster illustrating the participatory research methodology we developed for it were presented at the International AIDS Conference in Vancouver in July 2015.